-10.18.1 Competitor's Licences
+8.18.1 Competitor's Licences

-- a) riders competing abroad must hold a current Competitor's Licence. - b) application for a Competitor's License must be made by the rider direct to the EA National Office, accompanied by the relevant fee.

-c) a Competitor's License is only issued for one year at a time.
+- a) Riders competing abroad must hold a current Competitor's Licence. - b) Application for a Competitor's License must be made by the rider direct to the EA National Office, accompanied by the relevant fee. - c) A Competitor's License is only issued for one year at a time.

-10.18.2 Qualification for CDIs Overseas
+8.18.2 Rider Qualification for CDIs Overseas

-- a) To gain support from EA in requesting entries for Grand Prix competitions at CDIs overseas, combinations are required to produce proof of gaining a minimum of 63% in at least two competitions (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) The German Short Grand Prix Test (S10) is acceptable as a qualification for the above process. - c) To gain endorsement for CDI5\ events, riders' combinations are required to produce proof of gaining at least 66% (in the Grand Prix) at two CDI competitions. - d) For U25, Young Riders, Juniors or Ponies to gain support from EA to compete at CDIs overseas riders' combinations are required to produce proof of recently gaining at least 60% or better in two national competitions (in Australia or overseas) at the level they wish to compete in at the CDI. - e) In exceptional circumstances the Selectors have discretion to waive the above.
-Any such decisions being considered are to be discussed with the Chair of the EADC. - f) re CDIO team standards
+- a) To gain support from EA in requesting entries for Grand Prix competitions at CDIs overseas, riders are required to produce proof of gaining 62% in two Grand Prix tests in national competitions (in Australia or overseas) within the previous 12 months prior to the closing date of entries - b) The German Short Grand Prix Test (S10) is acceptable as a qualification for the above process. - c) To gain endorsement for CDI5 events, riders are required to produce proof of gaining at least 62% (in the Grand Prix) at two CDI competitions. - d) For U25, Young Riders, Juniors or Ponies to gain support from EA to compete at CDIs overseas riders are required to produce proof of recently gaining at least 60% or better in two national competitions (in Australia or overseas) at the level they wish to compete in at the CDI. - e) In exceptional circumstances the Selectors have discretion to waive the above.
+Any such decisions being considered are to be discussed with the Chair of the ADC.